Commodity Channel Index (CCI)

 What is it?

-The Commodity Channel Index (CCI) is a leading oscillating momentum indicator that was developed by Donald Lambert to identify cyclical turns in commodities but can also be used on securities and bonds as well.
+The Commodity Channel Index (CCI) is a leading oscillating cycle and momentum indicator that was developed by Donald Lambert to identify cyclical turns in commodities but can also be used on securities and bonds as well.
 The CCI is a comparison of the typical price (TP) and a simple moving average (SMA) of the typical price (SMATP) and is expressed as an oscillating percentage that can exceed -100% and 100%.
 It can be used to predict a price reversal, and to determine overbought or oversold conditions.